panther127/defect_classification/README.md

 ## How to reproduce the results.
--upload the .ipynb file into your colab or jupyter Environment.
++upload the .ipynb file into your colab or jupyter Environment.
--update the data path (if using google drive)
++update the data path (if using google drive)